Ishmaeel/wimpy-burer/readme.md

 * He also played mind games, shaking the view and splashing blood on screen when he wasn't even dealing damage, so,
   - Disabled some of his cosmetic viewport animations which didn't make sense.

+* Three burers in the Laboratory X-8 were practically invincible as long as the player was outside their room.
+  - Removed the specific scripting that heals them on hit.

 # Final Notes
 I wasn't able to do most of the things I wanted to do with the burer, because either the engine ignores some values in the config files,